Kulturfy

 Product Designer

-I led the end-to-end design of Kulturfy, from research and concept framing to interaction design and prototyping.
-I interviewed global K-content viewers to identify where curiosity peaks, synthesized insights into a unified interaction model anchored to the video timeline, and designed the contextual panel, timeline markers, and lightweight social layer.
-I owned flows, wireframes, prototypes, and final responsive web UI, iterating to validate usability and immersion.
+I led end-to-end design of Kulturfy, from research and concept framing to interaction design and prototyping.
+I interviewed global K-content viewers to identify where curiosity peaks, synthesized insights into a unified timeline-anchored interaction model, and designed the contextual panel, timeline markers, and social layer.

 IMPACT

-Designed a unified timeline-based system that delivers cultural context without breaking viewing immersion.
+Designed a timeline-based system that delivers cultural context without breaking the viewing experience.

-Translated moments of viewer curiosity into a predictable interaction model anchored to video playback.
+Turned moments of viewer curiosity into a consistent interaction model anchored to video playback.

 Framed a scalable interaction pattern applicable to streaming platforms, travel discovery, and localized media.